Sarah Claire Dunstan

 Sarah Dunstan is a Leverhulme Postdoctoral Fellow with the Women and the History of International Thought project at the University of Sussex.
 Her current book project, A Tale of Two Republics: Race, Rights and Revolution in France and the United States, charts networks of intellectuals and activists connection race, gender and national belonging and access to rights across the Atlantic in the period between 1919 and 1963.
 Sarah’s publications include ‘Conflicts of Interest: The 1919 Pan-African Congress and the Wilsonian Moment,’ Callaloo, 39:1 (Winter 2016): 133-150 and ‘A Question of Allegiance: African American intellectuals, Présence Africaine and the 1956 Congrès des écrivains et artistes noirs,’ Australasian Journal of American Studies, 34:1, (July 2015):1-16.

-Derek O’Leary is a PhD candidate in UC Berkeley’s History Department, where he studies and teaches about US history and the Atlantic World.
-His dissertation has to do with the construction of archives, historical memory, and Romantic historians in the early US.
-When at Berkeley, he co-runs an interdisciplinary working group on the early US and is Assistant Director of the Benelux program at the Institute of European Studies.
+Derek O’Leary is a Ph.D. candidate in UC Berkeley’s History Department and its 2019-2020 AHA Career Diversity Fellow.
+He studies and teaches about US history and the Atlantic World.
+His dissertation has to do with the construction of archives, historical memory, and Romantic historians in the early U.S. When at Berkeley, he co-runs an interdisciplinary working group on the early US and is Assistant Director of the Benelux program at the Institute of European Studies.
 He has an MA in International Relations from the Fletcher School at Tufts University.

 About the Contributing Editors